 Also, ain’t nothing wrong with using canned beans if the beans are not the focal point of the dish and there are lots of other textures going on.
 Just be sure to rinse them well as they can be a bit on the salty side.
 You also don’t want the liquid they’re packed in diluting these rocking flavors!

 Ta-daa!
-Dinner is done.
+Dinner is done and so very good!

 - 1-2 chipotle chiles in adobo sauce